publiplots.add_reference_line

 Parameters:

-• value (float) – Position of the reference line.
+• value (float) – Position of the reference line in data coordinates.

-• label (str, optional) – Label for legend.
+• label (str, optional) – Label for the legend.
+None leaves the line unlabelled.

 Examples